We've been busy doing re-racks again here at Midlands Maidens, and this will be the final rack of the year for 2020.

 Before we go on, it might be worth explaining what a 404 page is:

-The way WE use our 404 page however is to catch people that are forming attack spikes by trying to logon to the website back-end.
-If you’re trying to logon to the back-end then it MUST be for something dodgy, so to keep all the malware and spyware purveyors out there from accessing our website, we just send them to the 404 page, where no harm can be done.
+The way WE use our 404 pages, however, is to catch people that are forming attack spikes by trying to login to the website back-end.
+If you’re trying to login to the back-end then it MUST be for something dodgy, so to keep all the malware and spyware purveyors out there from accessing our website, we just send them to the 404 pages, where no harm can be done.